liminm/meal-mentor/README.md

 ### Steps

-1. **Data Collection**: Recipes were sourced from open datasets and APIs.
+1. **Data Collection**: Recipes were sourced from an open dataset.
-2. **Data Cleaning and Transformation**: Ensured consistency in data formats and fields.
+2. **Data Cleaning and Transformation**: Ensured consistency in data formats and fields such as removing duplicates and transformations.
-3. **Indexing**: Recipes were indexed into Elasticsearch with appropriate mappings.
+3. **Indexing**: Recipes are indexed and retrieved using Minsearch.
-4. **Database Population**: Recipe metadata and user-related data were stored in PostgreSQL.

 ## Interface